open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/yosry95.md

 __Quote I like__
 _`Life isn't about finding yourself.
 It is about creating yourself.`_

-You can see some of projects i did and my future projects in here [CodePen](https://codepen.io/yosry/)
+You can see some of projects I did and my future projects in here [CodePen](https://codepen.io/yosry/)

 You can contact me through abdelrahman.yosry.95@gmail.com